 Now it’s time to move up the ladder.
 Getting leadership onboard is another key factor to success.
 You need to communicate about the new solution in terms of reducing risks associated with certificate management.
 If you have metrics showing system outages due to expired certificates, or certificates that weren’t properly replaced, it helps make the case for why the switch needs to occur.
 By implementing a tool that can provide better automation and efficiency, your number of outages will decrease.
 That is, of course, as long as you have the automation set up correctly.
 Never let outages go to waste, use them to your advantage for implementing change.

 Prepare to pull the trigger, but aim carefully before you fire.
-There are a lot of factors you need to consider when planning the transition to automated machine identity protection.
+There are a lot of factors you need to consider when planning the transition to automated machine identity management.
 If you can time the transition to leverage a large-scale certificate replacement event, that helps.
 Otherwise think about transitioning in logical groups as certificates expire.
 It helps make the transition easier since you will already be touching the systems holding the certificates anyway.
 Also make sure you fully think through the certificate policies and how they are configured in the new tool versus how you had them configured in your homegrown system.
 There is a high likelihood that they won’t be exactly the same.
 So, you want to make sure that all of the configuration items in the new tools are set up and ready to go before you start migrating and managing certificates from them.

 When it comes to deploying agents onto servers, I would recommend performing a mass deployment and then going back and getting each of the agents configured specifically for that server.
 This approach enables you to leverage some basic functionality across a large footprint, such as certificate discovery, while the unique configuration work is taking place over a longer period of time.